 DCCCD Police Officers are available to provide escorts and assist with vehicle battery jump requests.
 Officers trained in Cardiopulmonary Resuscitation and Emergency Cardiac Care respond to medical emergencies.
 All department officers regularly attend courses and in-service training approved by the Texas Commission on Law Enforcement Officer Standards and Education to receive updates on current regulations and legislative changes.

-Safety Commitment The DCCCD Police Department at Brookhaven is committed to providing a safe and secure educational environment for more than 16,000 credit and noncredit students enrolled each semester as well as employees and college visitors.
-The College Police Department has 16 officers.
+The DCCCD Police Department at Brookhaven is committed to providing a safe and secure educational environment for more than 16,000 credit and noncredit students enrolled each semester as well as employees and college visitors.
+The College Police Department has 19 officers.
 The department is staffed 24 hours a day, seven days a week.
 Patrol of the campus is performed by foot, automobile and bicycle units.
-Various policies, described below, are established for the safety of everyone on the Brookhaven College campus.
+Various policies, described below, are established for the safety of everyone at Brookhaven College.

 BuildingsBrookhaven College has an “open” campus policy during the hours of operation.
 Generally, the campus is open from 6 a.m. until 10:30 p.m., Monday through Thursday.
 Friday and Saturday the campus is open from 6 a.m., until such time that classes in individual buildings have concluded for the day.
 Sundays, Building A is only open if a class is in session.
 Electronic locks installed on all exterior doors enable the College Police to secure all exterior doors in the event of a lock-down situation.